prietop/SPECcast/README.md

 *P. Prieto, P. Abad, J.A.
 Herrero, J.A.
 Gregorio, V. Puente, "SPECcast: A Methodology for Fast Performance Evaluation with SPEC CPU 2017 Multiprogrammed Workloads" in ICPP 2020 - 49th International Conference on Parallel Processing, 2020*

 ## Disclaimer
-SPECcast is currently under development, so future improvements and modifications are spected.
+SPECcast has been replaced by [BenchCast](https://github.com/prietop/BenchCast) and further improvements will be released in the BenchCast repository.
 If you have any problems, please send an e-mail to prietop@unican.es.
 At the current version, SPECcast has been tested on Linux and x86-64 systems.